Fair Isle additions to the British and Scottish Lists

 56 Blyth's Pipit Anthus godlewskii 13th-23rd October 1988

 This bird was found by Arthur Livett and Paul Salaman in the area around Quoy and identified the next day after prolonged observation by a group of observers led by Nick Riddiford and Dave Russell.
 At the time, the field identification features of this species were not fully established.
 Some features considered to be important then have since been shown to be equivocal, while others, several of which were first highlighted in an excellent account by Dave Russell, have since been shown to be crucial, most notably the call.
-After several circulations around BBRC and following consideration by BOURC the record was accepted and so became the first British record admitted to Category A. The only previous individual was one in East Sussex in 1882.
+After several circulations around BBRC and following consideration by BOURC the record was accepted and when, in 2018, the 1882 Sussex record was reviewed and rejected, became the first British record.

 Discovered and trapped by Paul Harvey in the Plantation during an early morning trapround.
 Chiefly because of the perception that such a late spring date was unusual for a Siberian passerine, together with concerns about the bird’s provenance, this record spent many years in Category D. However, further records in Yorkshire in October 2007 and on Fair Isle again in September 2008, helped this record become fully acceptable as the first for Britain.
 (Siberia, east to China and Japan)